knobs-dials/phplatex/README.md

 ## See also

-This project is here to get a real TeX environment, to compile arbitrary TeX.
+This project was made to get a real TeX environment, to compile arbitrary TeX.

-If you care to put only formulae within webpages, you can avoid that heavy depdendency and its security issues, by considering options like like:
+If you care only about formulae on webpages, you can avoid that heavy depdendency and its security issues, by considering options like like:

 - [latex.js](https://latex.js.org/)
 -- takes TeX